eternalgarden/rzeka/rzeka/Assets/rzeka/Runtime/rzeka/README.md

 ```
 - or this could be altogether skipped by the useage of custom observables
 provided to the Loom?
+- (+) avoiding plucking would mean staying in the monad

 ### 🌿 Using Matter as core data carrier and using only generic Thoughts
 - Thoughts are sealed classes that are not impelented themselves